Ounces to Cups: Your 2026 Kitchen Conversion Guide

 Beyond the basic 8 fl oz = 1 cup, let’s look at other common measurements you’ll encounter.
 Knowing these will help you quickly scale recipes or substitute ingredients.

 For reference, the United States customary cup is legally defined as 240 milliliters (mL), and the US fluid ounce is 1/8 of that cup, making it approximately 29.57 mL.
 This standardization is key for consistent results, especially in baking.
-Source: NIST.
+Source: National Institute of Standards and Technology (NIST).

 Why Accurate Ounces to Cups Conversion Matters

 Precision in the kitchen is often the difference between a delightful dish and a disappointment.
-This is especially true in baking, where the ratio of ingredients is critical.
+Here’s especially true in baking — where the ratio of ingredients is critical.
 Too much or too little of a key ingredient can drastically alter the texture, flavor, and even the success of your baked goods.

 For example, in a cake recipe, if you misinterpret “16 ounces of flour” as 16 fluid ounces (2 cups) when it meant 16 ounces by weight (which is closer to 3.75 cups of flour), you’ll end up with a very dense, dry cake.
 The difference in volume is substantial!